 What We Do

 The PPCA staff recruit’s community volunteer advocates for people of all ages who have a developmental disability and some form of unmet need.
 People with developmental disabilities live in every neighborhood.
-We are neighbors helping neighbors.
-Most importantly, the community volunteer advocate is the protégé’s friend who shows and shares the world around them.
-With support from the PPCA staff, matches between advocates and persons with developmental disabilities are created to often form long-lasting friendships that can make all the difference in the world to an individual.
+We are a community of neighbors helping neighbors.
+With support from the PPCA team, matches between advocates and individuals with developmental disabilities are created to form impactful friendships that make a meaningful difference in the lives of the folks we serve.

 The PPCA staff make a match between a protégé (a person with a developmental disability) and an advocate (community volunteer) in which both share their gifts, talents, and friendship.
 The match is formed by mutual agreement between the advocate and protégé and exists as long as they both are satisfied.
 There are no minimum requirements or expectations on the duration of a match, when and how often the advocate and protégé are together, or what activities take place during their time together.